tailhook/zerogw/README.rst

 ======

 Zerogw is a http to zeromq gateway.
-Which means it listens HTTP, parses request and sends it using zeromq socket (ZMQ_REP).
+Which means it listens HTTP, parses request and sends it using zeromq socket (ZMQ_REQ).
 Then waits for the reply and responds with data received from zeromq socket.

 Zerogw is written in C. And uses libevent library for handling HTTP.